MEDICATION: Depot & Perimenopause

 Irregular spotting is common with depot, especially in the first year, but it can also reappear if the endometrium is thin and unstable.
 At 45, it’s also important to rule out other causes (polyps, fibroids, endometrial changes), particularly if bleeding is persistent.

-These symptoms can creep in gradually and are sometimes mistaken for “just part of aging,” when in fact they’re linked to falling estrogen levels.
+The symptoms of low estrogen can creep in gradually and are sometimes mistaken for “just part of aging,” when in fact they’re linked to falling estrogen levels often contributed to by the Depot.
+Which means they can therefore be improved by administration of estradiol/estrogen.

 The Hormonal Hīkoi